riccardo-giomi/rails-todo-list/README.md

 A Ruby on Rails 7.0.6 application to manage, surprise surprise, a list of todos.

-Todos have a title, a description and a position and they can be moved by dragging and dropping them.
+Todos have a title, a description and a position and can be moved by dragging and dropping them.

-The application is an excercise of mine to learn how to use:
+The application is an exercise to learn how to use:

 - Rails 7
 - My own quickstart Rails template